theninthsky/client-side-rendering/README.md

 })
 ```

+This way the app will self-reload even without the user's notice.

 _Note that we define the pages in which the reload is allowed, that's in order to prevent reloading in critical times such as filling out forms._

 ### Revalidating Active Apps